Demfati

 Demfati is a software-as-a-service (SaaS) platform for ticketing, online voting and attendance management at public and private events.
 Demfati also allows event organizers to promote and market their events on websites like Facebook, X, and Instagram.
-Founded in 2017 as Ocoms in Calabar, Nigeria, the company rebranded to Demfati in 2020.
+Founded as Ocoms in Calabar, Nigeria, the company rebranded to Demfati in late 2020.
 Its core services include event ticketing, custom event pages, online forms, voting modules and a digital wallet feature.
 Demfati's revenue is derived from a fee placed upon transactions made through its software at 8% per transaction.

 Features

 Demfati offers platforms to hold private, as well as public events online.

 According to the platform guidebook, event listing is reserved for users who first list a business on the website.
 This is intended to validate organizers and restrict impersonation or abuse.

 The site features a digital purse for users to use in paying for tickets or votes and, in certain instances, earn cashback per event.
 Unlike most of its competitors, it does not yet offer reserved seating and ticket transfer.